crownstone/website/_posts/2018-10-12-crownstone-energy-consumption-in-standby.md

 ---
 layout      : post
-title       : "Crownstone energy consumption in standby" description : "The Crownstones use very little energy themselves.
+title       : "Crownstone energy consumption in standby." description : "The Crownstones use very little energy themselves.
 This means they can really operate as standby killers" tags        : [energy consumption, standby killer] author      : annevanrossum